madagaga/WTalk/README.md

 # WTalk
 Google Talk like client for Windows
+/!\ This is more a proof of concept than a real app.

 ## Summary
 Client library (pcl) and desktop client for Google Hangouts written in c#